Tefx/pesim/README.md

 pip install pesim
 ```

-`Cython` maybe needed if there is not a corresponding pre-built `wheel`.
+`Cython` is needed if there is not a corresponding pre-built `wheel`.

 ## Usage